autowarefoundation/autoware.universe/perception/map_based_prediction/README.md

 Search one or more lanelets satisfying the following conditions for each target object and store them in the ObjectData.

 - The CoG of the object must be inside the lanelet.
-- The centerline of the lanalet must have two or more points.
+- The centerline of the lanelet must have two or more points.
 - The angle difference between the lanelet and the direction of the object must be within the threshold given by the parameters.
   - The angle flip is allowed, the condition is `diff_yaw < threshold or diff_yaw > pi - threshold`.
 - The lanelet must be reachable from the lanelet recorded in the past history.